AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/tasker.md

 `enable:true` or `enable:false` enables or disables DNS filtering, accordingly.

-`fake_dns` resolves DNS requests in the specific proxy server.
+`fake_dns` allows resolving DNS requests on the specified proxy server.
 This requires an extra flag:

-`enable:true` or `enable:false` enables or disables the fake DNS setting, accordingly.
+`enable:true` or `enable:false` enables or disables the *Use FakeDNS* setting, respectively.

 -----